mvab/JGI-food-hazards-viz-challenge/README.md

 The entry for the challenge is available here: https://mvab.github.io/JGI-food-hazards-viz-challenge/

+:tada: We won the runner-up prize in the challenge: [JGI blogpost announcing winners](https://jeangoldinginstitute.blogs.bristol.ac.uk/2020/09/16/food-hazards-from-around-the-world-data-competition/)

+:nerd_face: We wrote a [blogpost](https://ieureka.blogs.bristol.ac.uk/2020/10/06/visualising-brexits-impact-on-food-safety-in-britain/) for IUEREKA about our data visualisation.

 <br>

 Below are some outtakes from our KeplerGL visualisation attempts, which are too pretty to not show anyone: